Intervention/docs/image/v4/basics/colors.md

 label: "Colors & Transparency"
 title: "Colors & Transparency"
 subtitle: "Handling of Image Colors"
 lead: "Explore advanced image color handling and transparency management with Intervention Image.
-Learn how to read and transform pixel colors, manage colorspaces, work with ICC profiles, and blend transparency for dynamic image processing."
+Learn how to read and transform pixel colors, manage colorspaces, work with ICC profiles, and replace transparency for dynamic image processing."
 sort: 4
 ---